 Post-exam reviews include the instructor's posting the general themes with which the class struggled on the exam.
-Students who wish to discuss the questions and areas where they struggled on the exam must make an in-person appointment to meet with the professor and review the exam.
+Students who wish to discuss the areas where they struggled on the exam must make an in-person appointment to meet with the professor to go over themes/content.
+Individual exam reviews will include content and test taking strategies.
+Post exam exams must be completed within 2 weeks from the grades are published.
 No virtual post-exam reviews are permitted.
+At no point, the professor will discuss or show test questions to the students during the reviews.